mht3/Audio_Mirror/SECURITY.md

 ## Reporting a Vulnerability

-If you notice anything suspicious going on on this repository, please email mht3@illinois.edu.
+If you notice anything suspicious going on on this repository, please email the creators Matt (mht3@illinois.edu) or Eric (emonson2@illinois.edu).
 Thank you and enjoy!